Cloud ERP software for manufacturing, distribution, and supply chain.

 The direct laborer can record the times spent on an operation.
 These times are recorded in terms of hours (or fractions of hours).
 Machine times can also be recorded where appropriate.

 The quantity completed and moved to the next operation can be recorded.
 Based on the routing operation indicators, one transaction could be used to record both a ‘complete and move’ or one transaction can be used to record the ‘complete’ and a second to record the ‘move’.

 The quantity that is completed at the last operation and is received into inventory is the Work Order Receipt.
 For those work order component demands identified as backflush items, the appropriate ‘work order demand issue’ from inventory will automatically be done as part of the work order receipt.

 The work order contains all of the costs associated with material component issues and labor and machine time recordings.
 In a standard cost environment, the work order close process will compute the work order variance.

 Ratio of reviewers by sector.

 No reviews have been submitted.
-Do you use Rootstock Software?
+Do you use Rootstock Cloud ERP?
 Have you considered it as part of your software evaluation process?
 Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!